Robert Curthose

-Robert Curthose (c.
-1051 – c.3 February 1134, Robert Courteheuse), the eldest son of William the Conqueror, was Duke of Normandy as Robert II from 1087 to 1106.
+Robert Curthose (Robert Courteheuse; c.
+1051 – c.
+3 February 1134) was the eldest son of William the Conqueror and was Duke of Normandy as Robert II from 1087 to 1106.

-Robert was also an unsuccessful pretender to the throne of the Kingdom of England.
+Robert was twice an unsuccessful pretender to the throne of the Kingdom of England.
 The epithet "Curthose" originated in the Norman French word courtheuse ("short stockings").
 The chroniclers William of Malmesbury and Orderic Vitalis wrote that his father had derisively called him brevis-ocrea ("short boot").

 Robert's reign is noted for the discord with his brothers, the English kings William II and Henry I. He mortgaged his duchy to finance his participation in the First Crusade, where he was an important commander.
 In 1106, his disagreements with Henry led to defeat in the Battle of Tinchebray and lifelong captivity, with Normandy temporarily absorbed into England's possession.

 Early life

-Robert was the eldest son of William the Conqueror, the first Norman king of England and Matilda of Flanders.
-Estimates of Robert's birth-date range between 1051 and 1053.
+Robert was the eldest son of William the Conqueror, the first Norman king of England, and Matilda of Flanders.
+His birth has been dated to between 1051 and 1053.
+It has been argued that 1051 is more likely, on the basis of two ducal charters issued at Saint-Wandrille in that year which included a young Robert among the witnesses.
+On this dating, Robert would have been about sixteen when William associated him with the government of Normandy in 1067, making his early political role less surprising.
+His birthplace is unknown, though the ducal palace at Rouen has been considered as likely as any other location.
 As a child he was betrothed to Margaret, the heiress of Maine, but she died before they could wed, and Robert did not marry until his late forties.
-In his youth he was courageous and skilful in military exercises.
+In his youth, he was courageous and skillful in military exercises.
 He was also prone to laziness and weakness of character that discontented nobles and the King of France exploited to stir discord with his father.
 He was unsatisfied with the share of power allotted to him and quarrelled with his father and brothers fiercely.
 In 1063, his father made him the Count of Maine in view of his engagement to Margaret, and Robert may have ruled independently in Maine.

-The county remained under Norman control until 1069, when the county revolted and reverted to Hugh V of Maine.
+The county remained under Norman control until 1069, when the county revolted and reverted to Hugh V, Count of Maine.

 In 1077, Robert instigated his first insurrection against his father as the result of a prank played by his younger brothers William Rufus and Henry, who had dumped a full chamber pot over his head.
 Robert was enraged and, urged on by his companions, started a brawl with his brothers that was only interrupted by the intercession of their father.
 Feeling that his dignity was wounded, Robert was further angered when King William failed to punish his brothers.
-The next day Robert and his followers attempted to seize the castle of Rouen.
+The next day Robert and his followers attempted to seize Rouen Castle.
 The siege failed, but, when King William ordered their arrest, Robert and his companions took refuge with Hugh of Chateauneuf-en-Thymerais.
 They were forced to flee again when King William attacked their base at Rémalard.